 John Willford stepped back from the window to his wife.
 He bent his head toward her to kiss her before he left the house.
 She shook her head no, saying nothing.
 His hands holding her arms below the shoulders told him through the thin fabric that her skin was warm and damp.

 Father buried daughters with a prayer, no Bishop Barber to perform the ceremony.
 He laid each sealed pine box in the family plot next to Grandma and Grandpa, the pioneers who had brought their mother to this merciless place.

-Elizabeth Tonsil passed her thirty-third birthday, mother of four children, mother of no children.
+Elizabeth Tonsil passed her 33rd birthday, mother of four children, mother of no children.
 Diphtheria.
 Death.
 Work every day.
 Five years of sickness shrouded the glow of this bright spirited woman.
 They had only each other and she had only him.
 The passion remained, but he was ever mindful of her weakness.
 Their lovemaking became very careful.
 Often just a holding, sometimes locked together almost motionless.
 He feared the risk they were taking with each coupling.
 He did not know what to think about her having another baby.
 This too they never discussed.
 He just held her.
 She just held him.
 Often he would leave before the holding became intimate.
 She never asked.
 She never said no.

 Now really a house, no longer a one-room cabin called the little house on the corner.
 Despite their childlessness, or because of it, he continued to add to it.
 In four years he built three bedrooms and a kitchen, turning the one room where all life and death took place into a little parlor.
 It would be forever the living room, never again a bedroom, a death room.

 Elizabeth Tonsil started to feel better, get stronger.
 She noticed it.
 He noticed it.
 She became pregnant again.
 Six years after the diphtheria epidemic, two years after his father was killed and Deputy Simms became the second Sheriff Simms, life forced its will on them again.